steveszat/GRHWSample1/README.md

  Consists of 4 projects: GRHomeworkConsole, GRHWAPI, GRHWLibrary, GHRWLibraryTests.
 Both GRHomeworkConsole and GRHWAPI make use of GRHWLibrary.

- GRHomeworkConsole, once compiled to GRHomeworkConsole.exe can be run from the command line with the following arguments /path, /sort and /delim.
+ GRHomeworkConsole, once compiled to GRHomeworkConsole.exe can be run from the command line with the following arguments: /path, /sort and /delim.

  /path must be followed by a valid filepath of a file containing delimited data